nitcob/Lending-Club/README.md

   - Build and analyze a logistic regression model in Python.

-  -Learn key concepts in multivariate analysis.
+  - Learn key concepts in multivariate analysis.

   - Perform multivariate analysis in Python.